guy-black/teh/README.md

     - `teh -t "apple bApple" 'w fr a A fr A a'` would resuld in "Apple bapple"
       - both changes are part of the first edit so all 'a' would become 'A', and all 'A' that were in the original text become 'a' withough messing with the new 'A' created by the other change

+- Generate a sed command from teh edits

 - adjustable out of bounds Insert bahavior
   - right now if you run something like `teh -t hi 'w ins ho 8'` no change will occur.
 This is to make all behavior any edit does very explicit and unambiguous;
     - if you're gonna insert text at an index greater than the length of the text you want to insert it in you must explicitly lengthen the text first